- First Selectman

 Board of Assessment Appeals

-Erika should need no introduction – formerly our First Selectman, Erika has a unique perspective on civic life in town, and she will be a fantastic addition to this important town board.
+Erika served on the Board of Education for twelve years from 2009 to 2021 and then as Willington’s First Selectman from 2021 to 2025.
+She has a unique perspective on civic life in town, and she will be a fantastic addition to this important town board.

 Library Board